 Using stories, artefacts and clothing, children are encouraged to role play and act out scenes whilst being supported in sharing their own experiences and feelings, and those of others.
 Examples of this would be the Nativity and Diwali stories.
 Children are further extended by facilitating the expression of these through various art forms such as firework paintings, stained glass window art and the making and distributing of food to drives such as the harvest festival.

-Knowledge, skills and understanding identify the key aspects of learning in religious education.
+Knowledge, skills and understanding identify are the key aspects of learning in Religious Education.
 These are described as ‘learning about religion’ and ‘learning from religion’

-Learning from religion develops pupils’ reflection on and response to their own and others’ experiences in the light of their learning about religion.
+Learning from religion develops pupils’ reflection and response to their own and others’ experiences in the light of their learning about religion.
 Children develop skills of application, interpretation and evaluation of what they learn about religion.
-They learn to develop and communicate their own ideas, particularly in relation to questions of identity and belonging, meaning, purpose and truth, and values and commitments.
+They learn to develop and communicate their own ideas, particularly in relation to questions of identity and belonging, purpose and truth, values and commitments, and meaning.

 Religious Education is an essential component of a broad and balanced education, respect and tolerance is key to this.
 These values cannot be taught only in the classroom, they have to permeate the life of our school and community, if they are to be learned.
 Nonetheless, there is a place in the classroom where they should be taught and thought about and Religious Education in Norwood Green Infant and Nursery School provides that space.
 We love, laugh and learn together by nurturing positive home, school and community relations and promote tolerance and respect for all people and the world we live in.